 While policy terms vary from insurer to insurer, all of our policies are international policies that can provide worldwide coverage so you’re protected even while travelling.
 Hong Kong medical Insurance solutions are designed to be tailor-made.

 Health insurance companies set premiums based on a statistical analysis of risk.
 That means they will ask you some medical questions or submit you to a medical exam as part of your health insurance application.

 In general, they will look at your age, body mass index (BMI), occupation, medical history, and ask questions about general lifestyle factors such as tobacco use or drinking habits.
 The younger and healthier you are, the cheaper your insurance premiums will be.

 Another factor insurance companies consider is ‘medical inflation’.
 Medical science is advancing every day and treatments are getting better but also more expensive.
-This means that your insurance will also likely get more and more expensive each renewal period.
+This means that your medical insurance in Hong Kong will also likely get more and more expensive each renewal period.